 Phil's wife, Missy, is a Ray-Pec graduate, and their son attends elementary school in the district.
 Phil and his family are active in their church and community.
 Phil is the co-founder and current board member of "His Helping Hands," which is a Christian non-profit organization.
 He has been active on several Ray-Pec School District committees.
 He joined the Foundation Board because he is impressed with how the leadership of both the School District and the Foundation work with parents and volunteers to make Ray-Pec a great place to live.

 Board Member Kim YorkKim lives in Raymore with her two daughters who have attended Ray-Pec schools since kindergarten.
 Kim has been a member of the Raymore-Peculiar School Board since 2011.
 She joined the Foundation board in 2012 and serves as the Gala Chairperson.

 Kim attended the University of Missouri-Columbia where she obtained her accounting degree.
 After graduating, she went on to become a CPA, obtain her MBA, and work in the areas of auditing, budgeting and strategic planning.
 She currently serves as the Cass County Circuit Clerk.

 Executive Director Jodie Huston

 Jodie Huston joined the Foundation in January 2013 when the Executive Director position was created.
-She also works part-time as the Director of Development of the Harrisonville Christian School and as a private piano instructor.
-Jodie received a bachelor's degree in office administration from Northwest Missouri State University.
-She is married to Bob Huston, and they have two daughters, Kailey and Abbey.
+Before joining the Foundation, Jodie worked for Hallmark Cards in the Creative Staffing and Development Department, Harrisonville Christian School as Director of Development, and as a private music and swim instructor.
+Jodie received a bachelor's degree in office administration and a minor in music from Northwest Missouri State University.